 Few board members can claim to have been born with the natural aptitudes needed for nonprofit board service.

 Some have gained governance knowledge by educating themselves and serving on other boards, where they have successfully applied their specific expertise to their governance duties.
-But no potential board member can confidentially declare ahead of time that he or she will be an exceptional member for a particular board before having an opportunity to interact with his or her board member peers and see the full board in action.
+But no potential board member can confidentially declare ahead of time that they will be an exceptional member for a particular board before having an opportunity to interact with their board member peers and see the full board in action.

 Every board has a culture that is defined by its customs, traditions, and practices.
 Every new board member needs an introduction to that culture — not just the ability to meet the general expectations placed on individual board members.